-Drug Detection Times indicate a point in time after you last took a drug in which drug testing can reveal the presence of the resulting metabolites in your urine, hair or saliva.
+Drug Detection Times indicate a point in time in which drug testing can reveal the presence of the drug metabolites in your urine, hair or saliva.
 This includes the time from when the drug can first be detected to the point in time when you will test clean.

-The drug detection time also reflects how long a drug can be detected in your system and that can range from hours to many months, depending on the drug test, on the drug involved on the length of time you have been using and even on many of your personal health, activity level and other factors unique to you.
+Drug detection times do vary and can range from hours to many months depending on the drug test, the specific drug involved, the length of time you have been using and even on many of your personal health, activity level and other factors unique to you.

-Most drugs will generally appear in urine or saliva within 2 – 8 hours after use where blood drug tests are almost immediate.
+Most drugs will generally appear in your urine or saliva within 2 – 8 hours after use.
+With blood drug tests the detection is almost immediate.
 Drugs can be detected in the hair on your head about 5 – 7 days after use.
 Detection in your body hair take as bit longer to show up as body hair generally grows slower.

 What Can Affect My Drug Detection Times?

-The problem is that an exact timetable for how long drugs remain detectable in urine, blood and saliva tests is almost impossible to determine due to the many factors that can affect how an individual’s body processes or metabolizes drugs.
-Also, the tests are available with various cut off levels which can increase or decrease your drug detection times.
-As an example, the Amphetamine Drug Test is available in cut off levels from 500 to 1,000 pg/mg with corresponding longer detection times as the cut off level gets higher.
+The problem is that an exact timetable for how long drugs remain detectable is almost impossible to exactly determine due to the many factors that can affect how an individual’s body processes and stores metabolites of the drugs.
+Most tests are also available with various cut off levels which can increase or decrease your drug detection times.
+As an example, the amphetamine drug test is available in cut off levels from 500 to 1,000 pg/mg with corresponding longer detection times as the cut off level gets higher.

-To be safe , Always test clean publishes the maximum time a drug can be detected with the most sensitive tests.
-Even though there are some standards for drug cut off levels one rarely know the sensitivity level of the test you are facing.
+To be safe, Always Test Clean publishes the maximum time a drug can be detected with the most sensitive tests.
+Even though there are some standards for drug cut off levels, one rarely knows the sensitivity level of the test faced.
 Betting on the lower (minimum) time can get one into real trouble.
 Many other charts profess minor differences in drug detection times.
 We believe in publishing clearly safe lengths of time.
 These drug test detection times are your number one bet on being safe.

 Drug Detection Times Can Vary Substantially Based Upon: